d2si/sovereign-keys/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Functional Design
-`Sovereign Keys` is a system that provide EC2 instances with a secret.
+`Sovereign Keys` is a system that provides EC2 instances with a secret.
 This secret is requested by an instance through a local agent and is used to protect a data volume with LUKS or BitLocker depending on the OS.
-The entire data volume is therefore encrypted at the OS level and data written on the volume never leave the instance in clear-text.
-This is slightly different from what happen with [AWS KMS](https://aws.amazon.com/kms/) where it is the hypervisor that perform the encryption/decryption process.
-The `Sovereign Keys` system can be devided between the "API" and the backing HSM.
+The entire data volume is therefore encrypted at the OS level and data written on the volume never leaves the instance in clear-text.
+This is slightly different from what happens with [AWS KMS](https://aws.amazon.com/kms/) where it is the hypervisor that performs the encryption/decryption process.
+The `Sovereign Keys` system can be divided between the "API" and the backing HSM.
 The "API" part is typically hosted on AWS itself, whereas the HSM can be hosted anywhere as long as you can make them available from an [AWS VPC](https://aws.amazon.com/vpc/).

 This simple illustration summarize the previous paragraph:

 ![Simple illustration](images/simple-illustration.png)

-Note that AWS KMS is present on the schema only to underline how it difers from the `Sovereign Keys` encryption; but KMS does not play any role in the architecture: it can be used or not whithout any impact.
+Note that AWS KMS is present on the schema only to underline how it differs from the `Sovereign Keys` encryption; but KMS does not play any role in the architecture: it can be used or not without any impact.

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Cryptographic security
 The design choice for `Sovereign Keys` is that **all the cryptographic operations are performed by the HSM, in the HSM, and no customer secret of any kind are ever handled in cleartext by the `Sovereign Keys` API itself**.
 Random Numbers generation is also made by the HSM so we can have true randomness.
-Moreover, every cryptographic algorithm used by `Sovereign Keys` are recommanded by the NIST (National Institute of Standards and Technology) and the French ANSSI (Agence Nationale de Securité des Systèmes d'Information) and used within the boundaries of their approbation.
+Moreover, every cryptographic algorithm used by `Sovereign Keys` are recommended by the NIST (National Institute of Standards and Technology) and the French ANSSI (Agence Nationale de Securité des Systèmes d'Information) and used within the boundaries of their approbation.

 This approach greatly reduce the risks of leaking secrets at multiple levels:
-- side-chanel attacks performed by AWS on the cryptographic operations are not possible, especially if you use HSMs hosted outside of the Cloud;
+- side-channel attacks performed by AWS on the cryptographic operations are not possible, especially if you use HSMs hosted outside of the Cloud;
 - the compromission of the API itself is less likely to lead to secrets being leaked;
-- we leave the care to correctly handle cryptographic algorithms to specialized hardware which reduce the chances of faulty implementation.
+- we leave the care to correctly handle cryptographic algorithms to specialized hardware which reduces the chances of faulty implementation.

 <p align="right">(<a href="#top">back to top</a>)</p>